muhammedesadcomert/ZoneZero/README.md

 # ZoneZero

-A doctor appointment app by Mobillium.
+A doctor appointment app was made for the internship application to Mobillium.

 ## 🛠 Tech Stack